alashworth/stan-monorepo/README.md

 * The original makefiles had an ad-hoc implementation of precompiled headers; this behavior should be duplicated using Cotire (https://github.com/sakra/cotire).
 Eventually, we can hope that https://gitlab.kitware.com/cmake/cmake/merge_requests/3553 lands in a future version of CMake and use that directly.

 * The probability distribution tests...

+* Should add COST estimates to the generated unit tests so the test runner runs them first.